jfreboud/jfreboud.github.io/_drafts/2021-10-17-linear-network.markdown

 <h3 style="text-align:center; margin-top: 2%;"> $ \delta^3 = 0 $ </h3>

-This is the ideal situation, it is no surprise that we must keep the same value for $ w^2_1 $.
+This is the ideal situation, it is no wonder we must keep the same value for $ w^2_1 $.

 <hr style="width: 65%; margin: auto;">